• Skip to primary navigation

 Jump to Recipe Video

-Ginger scallion sauce is an aromatic sauce made with green onions, ginger, oil, and seasoning.
-Ready in 10 minutes with minimal ingredients!
-It's delicious with protein, rice, noodles, veggies, stir-fries, dumplings, hot-pot dipping sauce and more!
+A delicious and aromatic sauce made with green onions, ginger, oil, and seasoning.
+This easy ginger scallion sauce recipe uses just 5 simple ingredients and is ready in 10 minutes!
+It pairs well with protein, rice, noodles, veggies, stir-fries, dumplings, and more!

 ginger scallion sauce